ImagingInformatics/machine-learning/Documentation/HOWTO-4.md

-# HOWTO 4 of the  Machine Learning Committee of SIIM.
+# HOWTO 4: Suggested public data sets for machine learning

 Intended Audience:
 ML enthusiasts who desire to share publicly deindentified and curated datasets with the SiiM-MLC